-MMFT 640 Family Therapy: Children and Adolescents
+MMFT 640 Family Therapy: Children and Adolescents Sum 3 SH

 This course will present principles of healthy child/adolescent development and techniques used in establishing effective parent-child relationships from the perspective of marriage and family systems.
-Research, theory, and practice regarding childhood/adolescent diagnostic categories of the DSM-IV-TR will also be studied.
-Special issues regarding therapy with minors and creative approaches for building mutually desired outcomes including the facilitation of play therapy will be explored.
+Research, theory, and practice regarding childhood/adolescent diagnostic categories of the DSM-5 will also be studied.
+Special issues regarding therapy with minors and creative approaches for building mutually desired outcomes including the facilitation of play therapy and/or filial therapy will be explored.
 Prerequisites: MMFT 610 & 680.

-MMFT 670 Human Sexuality & Contextual Sex Therapy
+MMFT 670 Human Sexuality & Contextual Sex Therapy S 3 SH

-Introduction to the theory and practice of sex therapy will be presented to investigate the dominant issues of dysfunctional and pathological sexual functioning, and its effects on individuals. couples, and family systems.
+Introduction to the theory and practice of sex therapy will be presented to investigate the dominant issues of dysfunctional and pathological sexual functioning, and its effects on individuals, couples, and family systems.
 Appropriate assessment and intervention methods utilizing a contextual approach will be studied.
 Prerequisites: MMFT 601, 602, 604, & 630.

-Legal & Ethical Issues in Marriage & Family Therapy
+MMFT 680 Legal & Ethical Issues in Marriage & Family Therapy Sum 3 SH

-Sum

 This comprehensive overview stresses the ethical standards of professional therapy, ethical and legal issues, and their applications to various marriage and family tasks.
-Ethical dilemmas will be examined through a case approach and preparation and procedure for legal processes and court testimony will be addressed.
+Ethical dilemmas will be examined through a case approach.
+Preparation and procedure for legal processes and court testimony will be addressed.